State and Serialization¶

 }

-// Create checksum for integrity verification
+// Compute a checksum for later verification

 var checksum = graphState.CreateChecksum();